 If your brown sugar has been sitting in storage for a few years, it may not be the best in terms of quality, but the difference in taste will be small at best.
 Brown sugar lasts indefinitely and can even be reconstituted if it turns hard.

 However, it is at its best after two years.
 Brown sugar’s shelf life is determined by the best-before date and how it is stored.

 How to know if brown sugar is still safe to consume?

 Look for the following signs that your brown sugar is safe to use:

 - Mold or any other type of organic growth is prohibited.
-If water got inside the box and mold or other organic growth developed, the sugar is ruined.
+If water gets inside the box and mold or another organic growth develops, the sugar is ruined.

 Those are the classic indicators of brown sugar deterioration, and if you see one of them, toss it out.

 However, there are some other indicators that you should be aware of.
 Consider the following:

 - Sugar is clumped together.
 Brown sugar has more moisture than white sugar, which causes the sugar to harden if the moisture evaporates.
 It’s a natural reaction, and you can still eat the sugar.